yshalsager/facebook2rss/README.md

 # Facebook to RSS API [WIP]

 A small API for accessing Facebook profile, pages and groups posts as RSS feeds.
+Based on [FastAPI](https://github.com/tiangolo/fastapi) and [Playwright](https://github.com/microsoft/playwright-python).

 ## Disclaimer